 Often kids come home and inform their parents they NEED an airsoft gun, and most parents then ask, "What is an airsoft gun and why do you need one?"

 A little history, airsoft was invented before paintball back in the '80s.
 Tokyo Mauri in Japan created the first airsoft gun, about eight years before paintball was invented.
 The early guns were powered by a compressed air cylinder which was connected to the gun by a hose.
 They were used for target shooting and playing war games in the woods.
 It became popular in Japan along with paintball.
-Years later Tokyo Mauri came out with a M16 replica gun that ran on a battery they called it an AEG (automatic electric gun), and airsoft took off worldwide.
+Years later, Tokyo Mauri came out with an M16 replica gun that ran on a battery.
+They called it an AEG (automatic electric gun), and airsoft took off worldwide.

-Airsoft guns were created to be low velocity non-lethal guns.
-This is accomplished by using a 6mm or 8mm plastic BB that is very light (.12 to .45 grams), fired at low velocities 170 to 550fps (feet per second).
+Airsoft guns were created to be low-velocity non-lethal guns.
+This is accomplished by using a 6mm or 8mm plastic BB that is very light (.12 to .45 grams), fired at low velocities of 170–550fps (feet per second).
 In Japan, the fps limit is 300fps with a .20 gram BB for all guns.
 Kids large and small have always wanted to play soldier, and these guns give them an opportunity to do that with the right protective gear.
-They should not be confused with Daisy BB guns sold in the US for years which at close range are lethal.
+They should not be confused with Daisy BB guns sold in the US for years, which at close range are lethal.